YaBoiHunta/YaBoiHunta/README.md

 - 👋 Hi, I’m @YaBoiHunta
-- 👀 I’m interested in ... learning anything code related
+- 👀 I’m interested in Coding, Cats, Flowers and Games.
-- 🌱 I’m currently learning python to the best of my abilites
+- 🌱 I’m currently learning Front End Development and Front end Testing for some wizard tech.
+-
-- 💞️ I’m looking to collaborate on making games more accesseable
+- 💞️ I’m looking to collaborate on making games more accesseable.
+And helping change up the local co op landscape.
+-
-- 📫 How to reach me ...
+- 📫 How to reach me.
+Send me a msg or add me on discord at _Zhu.